vtex-apps/telemarketing/README.md

     "vtex.telemarketing": "2.x"
   }
 ```

+Then, add the `telemarketing` block into our app theme, like we do in our [Dreamstore app](https://github.com/vtex-apps/dreamstore/blob/master/store/blocks.json).

 :loudspeaker: **Disclaimer:** This component will only be displayed if the user has the role of `2 - Televendas (Call center operator)` in its profile access.